-Tip: If you disconnect the batteries before recording the data summary. your data will not be damaged and it can still be copied from the SD card using CPOD.exe.
-However, you will not be able to view the summarv data before you copy the files (see section 7 Downloading your data on page 26).
+Tip: If you disconnect the batteries before recording the data summary, your data will not be damaged and it can still be copied from the SD card using CPOD.exe.
+However, you will not be able to view the summary data before you copy the files (see section 7 Downloading your data on page 27).

-- 1. If you have an SD card bag inside the lid with the start date and time on it, put the card in it now. - Remove the battery pack connector spring. - 3.
+- 1. If you have an SD card bag inside the lid with the start date and time on it, put the card in it now. - 2.
+Remove the battery pack connector spring. - 3.
 Remove the silica gel and put it in a moisture-proof container. - 4.
 Inspect the O-rings for damage and replace them if necessary. - 5.
-Remove the batteries. - 6.
-Check and record the voltage of each battery and which stack they came from
+Remove the batteries and note which stack each one comes from. - 6.
+Check and record the voltage of each battery.